Information about Fraser River chinook fisheries management measures

 Fraser River chinook stocks of concern intermingle with a large number of Canadian and United States-origin chinook in marine waters.
 Fraser River chinook often comprise a small percentage of the total number of chinook given the relative abundance of other populations.

 It is important to remember that the impacts of any one harvester may seem small, but multiplied across all harvesters and the total number of chinook harvested and released, the impacts can be significant.
 With an estimated release mortality rate in the recreational fishery of about 20%, the cumulative fishery mortality on at-risk chinook populations may not be sustainable.
 Fisheries management measures to achieve very low fishery mortalities (approaching 5%) were implemented in 2019, but even with the restrictions in place, did not fully meet these harvest objectives.
-In 2020 we have further adjusted the management measures to maximize the return of fish to their spawning areas.

 Are there concerns for Harrison River chinook?